Hypothesis & Fuzzing

 def __init__(self) -> None:

-self._data: Dict[str, Any] = {}
+self._data: dict[str, Any] = {}

-self._buffer: Dict[str, Any] = {}
+self._buffer: dict[str, Any] = {}

-def begin_transaction(self) -> None:
+def begin(self) -> None:

-self._buffer = {}
+self._in_tx, self._buffer = True, {}

 def put(self, key: str, value: Any) -> None: